 For additional help…

-If you or loved one is charged with Penal Code 31 PC aiding and abetting and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with Penal Code 31 PC aiding and abetting and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 To learn more about Nevada aiding & abetting law, go to our article on Nevada aiding & abetting law.